andverse-core/blog/_posts/2022-08-29-weekly-recap.md

 ---
 layout: post
-title:  "Weekly Recap(15/08 - 20/08)"
+title:  "Weekly Recap(22/08 - 27/08)"
 author: "Andverse Core Devs"
 categories: [weekly-recap]
 image: assets/images/bg002.jpg
 tags: []
-permalink: "/weekly-recap-20220822/"
+permalink: "/weekly-recap-20220829/"
 ---

 # Weekly Recap

-From August 15 to August 20 we completed the following work:
+From August 22 to August 27 we completed the following work:

+- Add Support for WalletConnect.
-- A parkour-like game is being designed.
+- The parkour-like game is named Crystal-Run, most of the models have been completed.
-- Newmask logs into andverse to complete development.

-### Advance notice

-- Andverse Workshop #1 in preparation, tentatively scheduled to open on 28 August 2022.

 <br/>